etcimon/libasync/README.md

 The libasync asynchronous library (beta) is written completely in D, features a cross-platform event loop and enhanced connectivity and concurrency facilities for extremely lightweight asynchronous tasks.
 It embeds naturally to D projects (version >= 2.066.0), compiles statically with your project and has an open source license (MIT).

-A fully functional, tested vibe.d driver is available on [this fork](https://github.com/etcimon/vibe.d/tree/fix-libasync).
+A fully functional, tested vibe.d driver is available in [the latest version of vibe.d](https://github.com/rejectedsoftware/vibe.d/), you can enable it by appending `"subConfigurations": { "vibe-d": "libasync"}` in your project's dub.json configuration file.

 The benchmarks on vibe.d / DMD relative to libevent show a 20% slower performance, although it is probable that compiling with LDC once it is available will result in better performances for libasync.
 This is a small price to pay for fewer external dependencies.